-No matter how your Nudie Jeans looked when you bought them, they all began as a pair of dry denim.
-Our jeans are not designed to be worn a few times and thrown away.
-We cherish wellworn and mended jeans, jeans that become a part of us after years of wear, like a second skin.
-At every stage, from harvesting the cotton to indigo dyeing, weaving and sewing, men and women worked hard to create our products.
-That is why we value the product so highly and will always believe in the value of repair and reuse.
-We recommend our users to wear their dry Nudie jeans for at least 6 months before the first wash.
+you bought them, they all began as a pair of dry denim.
+Our jeans are not designed to be worn a indigo dyeing, weaving and sewing, men and reuse.
+We recommend our users to wear their the first wash.
 The outcome depends on who you are and how you live life in your jeans, but regardless of lifestyle, your jeans will be a log of time that has passed, and will end up as one-of-a-kind, shaped by you.
-Not washing your jeans too often is an important part of the break-in process and for avoiding unnecessary tearing on the cotton fibers.
-Airing instead of washing will also save water.
+Not washing essary tearing on the cotton fibers.
+Airing in-